 Tour the Arlene and Arthur S. Holden Jr. Butterfly Garden to learn all about the best plants, cultural methods and design principals to attract butterflies, hummingbirds and bees to your garden.
 This program is only offered at Holden during the months of June through September and takes place entirely in the garden.

-Sharon Graper, Manager of Formal Education
+Sharon Graper, Director of Academics

 Graper has managed school programming at Holden since 1994.
 She has a master’s degree in science education from the University of Delaware and received her undergraduate degree in environmental science from the University of Virginia.